Smartphone vs. Smartphone in 2021

 - Connected Home Devices - Amazon Echo, Google Home, Google Chromecast can all connect with either operating system.

-Picture this: you’re at a concert by your favorite singer and you’re so close to the stage that you could almost touch them.
+Picture this: you’re at a concert and you’re so close to the stage that you could almost touch them.
 You have your phone ready to take the perfect picture and then… “Storage Full.”
 You rush to delete pictures, but how do you choose between your Grandma’s birthday party pictures and Beyoncé?

 Here’s the storage breakdown of some popular models currently available: